ibm-cloud-docs/Registry/registry_quota.md

 {: help}
 {: support}

-If you exceeded your quota limits that are set for your {{site.data.keyword.cloud_notm}} account, you can free up storage and change your service plan or quota limits to continue pushing and pulling images to and from your namespace.
+If you exceed the quota limits that are set for your {{site.data.keyword.cloud_notm}} account, you can free up storage and change your service plan or quota limits so that you can continue pushing and pulling images to and from your namespace.
 {:shortdesc}

-To free up image storage in your {{site.data.keyword.cloud_notm}} account:
+To free up image storage in your {{site.data.keyword.cloud_notm}} account, complete the following steps.

 1. To list all images in all your namespaces of your {{site.data.keyword.cloud_notm}} account, run one of the following commands: